Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Introduction

 \item We implement the proposed geometric formula in neural network as a module, which can be leveraged to guide the representation learning for boosting the depth estimation to significantly advance the performance of the monocular 3D object detection.

 \item { We provide a simple yet strong baseline through dealing with the misalignment between 2D projected boxes and 2D annotation boxes, which achieves 13.37\% on the moderate of the KITTI \emph{val} set.
-We expect our baseline will be beneficial for the community in future research on monocular 3D object detection. } \end{itemize} Extensive experiments conducted on the challenging KITTI~\cite{kitti} dataset clearly demonstrate the effectiveness of the proposed approach and show that our method achieves \textbf{13.81\%} in terms of the $\rm {AP}_{40}$ metric, which is \textbf{2.80\%} absolute $\rm {AP}_{40}$ improvement over the state-of-the-art of the monocular 3D object detection on the moderate setting of the KITTI \textit{test} set for the car category.
+We expect our baseline will be beneficial for the community in future research on monocular 3D object detection. } \end{itemize}

+Extensive experiments conducted on the challenging KITTI~\cite{kitti} dataset clearly demonstrate the effectiveness of the proposed approach and show that our method achieves \textbf{13.81\%} in terms of the $\rm {AP}_{40}$ metric, which is \textbf{2.80\%} absolute $\rm {AP}_{40}$ improvement compared with the state-of-the-art monocular 3D object detection method on the moderate setting of the KITTI \textit{test} set for the car category.